Pleckgate High School held another successful Open Evening as they showed off their ‘Outstanding’ school to prospective parents and pupils.

 “We are a community school, we have brought the community feel back to Pleckgate, and a comprehensive school for all abilities,” said Mr Cocker.

 “I am here to stay to make sure every child at Pleckgate gets the best education.
-We want students to believe in themselves, to be safe, respectful citizens but also to have fun at school as well.”
+We want pupils to believe in themselves, to be safe, respectful citizens but also to have fun at school as well.”

 Head Girl Aliza said: “It was the best decision I made coming to Pleckgate, it’s like being part of a big family.”